 Ancich Waterfront Park Project

-Ancich Waterfront Park Construction Update 2-15-18 is now available.
+Ancich Waterfront Park Construction Update 3-15-18 is now available for review.
 Read on...

-Ancich Waterfront Park Construction Update 2-2-18 is now available.
+Ancich Waterfront Park Construction Update for 3-1-18 is now available for review.
 Read on...

 On August 6, 2012, the City Council authorized the purchase of undeveloped waterfront properties to become a future public waterfront park.
 In 2013, the City undertook a visioning exercise in order to determine the uses of the park.
 The visioning culminated with the City Council passing Resolution 949-2013 on December 9, 2013.
 Resolution 949 (PDF) provided direction regarding the future use of Ancich Park.
 Uses include the commercial fishing fleet utilizing the Ancich netshed and onsite storage facility on the upland area for human powered watercraft.
 Additionally, the Resolution directed a dock/float systems be created for the commercial fishing fleet off of the Ancich pier and general public off of the Jerkovich Pier.

 Permits and Approvals

 - ACE LOP Conditions Enclosure (2-24-03)